 Our Department is committed to rigorous and innovative curriculum that focuses on developing problem-solving, critical thinking, and communication skills, and provides high quality education in chemistry and biochemistry.
 We offer a B.S.
 Chemistry degree program, which is accredited by the American Chemical Society; a B.A.
 Chemistry program for those with broad or interdisciplinary interests; a B.S.
-Biochemistry degree that is by the American Society for Biochemistry and Molecular Biology; a B.A.
+Biochemistry degree that is accredited by the American Society for Biochemistry and Molecular Biology; a B.A.
 Biochemistry program for those planning to enter the medical or health professions; and a research-intensive graduate program leading to M.S.
 Chemistry and M.S.
 Biochemistry degrees.

 Program Learning Outcomes